ibm-cloud-docs/mqcloud/reference/mqoc_supported_features.md

 This section describes IBM MQ features that are supported by IBM MQ on Cloud queue managers.

- - MQ Clients including Java, JMS, C, C++, .NET, XMS, COBOL, Node.js and Golang
+ - MQ Clients including Java, JMS, C, C++, .NET, XMS, COBOL
  - IBM MQ Bridge to Salesforce integration (bridge component must be deployed separately by the customer)
  - IBM MQ Bridge to Blockchain integration (bridge component must be deployed separately by the customer)
  - IBM MQ Internet Pass-Thru (MQIPT) (MQIPT component must be deployed separately by the customer)